RV-Arun22/RTL-practice-projects/README.md

 # RTL-practice-projects
-Part of the '50 days of RTL' found on Linkedn
+Part of the '50 days of RTL'

 **Not yet complete**